Professor of Economics and Public Affairs

-Seema Jayachandran is a Professor of Economics at Northwestern University.
-Her research focuses on economic issues in developing countries, including environmental conservation, gender equality, labor markets, health, and education.
+Seema Jayachandran is a Professor of Economics and Public Affairs at Princeton University.
+Her research focuses on environmental conservation, gender equality, health, and other microeconomic topics in developing countries.

-Prior to joining Northwestern, she was a faculty member at Stanford University.
-She earned a PhD in economics from Harvard University, a masterís degree in physics and philosophy from the University of Oxford where she was a Marshall Scholar, and a bachelor's degree in electrical engineering from MIT.
+Prior to joining Princeton, she was a faculty member at Northwestern University and Stanford University.
+She earned a PhD in economics from Harvard University, a master's degree in physics and philosophy from the University of Oxford where she was a Marshall Scholar, and a bachelor's degree in electrical engineering from MIT.